ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/createGREP11Contract.md

 ## Create the startup file for the HPVS 2.1.6 GREP11 guest

-1. Create a copy of the `user_data.yaml` file that your created
+1. Create a copy of the `user_data.yaml` file that you created

 	The contract that you just created is going to be packaged with some other files into a startup file for the HPVS 2.1.6 guest that will run your GREP11 Server.
 One of the files expected is a file named `user-data` that is just a copy of the `user_data.yaml` file that was just created